 - Prune tomato plants — On tomatoes, suckers will grow in the crotch where a branch meets the stem.
 Removing these helps the plant by increasing the airflow which prevents diseases like late blight.
 A plant with more suckers typically produces smaller fruit.
 Also, be sure to remove any yellow leaves from the plant.
 I remove the bottom leaves (with about a 6 inch clearance from the first leaf bract to the soil) to prevent water from splashing up and starting fungal infections on the leaves.
 I've read that growing lettuce as a ground cover under tomatoes helps prevent water splash up on the plant, an interesting thought, but I haven't tried it out myself yet.

-- Enjoy the Fruits of Your Labor — When it comes to harvesting fruit, such as raspberries and blueberries, pick regularly (perhaps every day) to avoid losing your crop to birds.
-If you don't harvest your vegetables regularly, they can over-ripen and begin to spoil on the stem.
+- Enjoy the fruits of your labor — When it comes to harvesting fruit, such as raspberries and blueberries, pick regularly (perhaps every day) to avoid losing your crop to birds.
 A really good resource for growing berries is Homegrown Berries by Terri Dunn Chace.

 - Prevent injuries — To prevent injuries in the garden, it's good to stretch before you go outside.
-To view five recommended exercises I discovered online, click here.
+Review a few other exercises that you can do to prevent injuries here.

 - Soil tests — Is an established plant not performing the way you were hoping it would?
 Get your soil tested to see what nutrients it may be missing.
-The University of Connecticut offers a basic soil test for $8 for homeowners.
+In my area, the University of Connecticut offers a basic soil test for homeowners (more details here).
+Be sure to check your local agricultural extension service for their soil testing guidelines.
 Using a small trowel or bulb planter, take samples of soil from 10 different spots in the sample area.
 Mix the samples in a container and then take a one cup sample to send out for analysis.
 Once your test results return (the website estimates 7-10 days) you can use the information to determine what the soil needs for correcting.
 Most garden centers are willing to help you decipher the guidelines if it seems confusing.

 - Travel to gardens — This is the perfect time to get ideas and view other's creations, whether public or private gardens.
 Seeing what is blooming now also helps you expand the blooming palette in your garden!
 Some previous places I've visited include Winterthur and The New York Botanical Garden, as well as the Lily Show at Tower Hill Botanic Garden.
 Other fun destinations can be found here.